« The support of the former communist countries of the Eastern Europe for the United

 the Euro-Atlantic community requires an active involvement of the United States,

-indispensable in the equation of the European security.
 After the fall of the communist regimes in 1989, the East

 European societies were affected with painful social, economic and institutional